kitschpatrol/lognow/readme.md

 // Now the library's logs go straight to the passed `console` instance: greet()
-// Logs: "Hello from library! { name: 'Library Name' }"
 ```

-Or, since LogLayer provides [many additional transport adapters](https://loglayer.dev/transports/), it's easy for library consumers to integrate with their existing logging infrastructure of choice by defining a LogLayer instance to their liking:
+Or, since LogLayer provides [many additional transport adapters](https://loglayer.dev/transports), it's easy for library consumers to integrate with their existing logging infrastructure of choice by defining a LogLayer instance to their liking:

 `the-application.ts`: